mortie/langbot/README.md

 ## Creating an image

-1. Install podman
+1. Install podman and make
-2. Build an image: `podman build -t langbot .`
+2. Build an image: `make build`

 ## Running a language

-Run `podman run --rm -i langbot ./scripts/run.sh <language>`.
+Run `make run L=<some language>`.
 It will read source code from stdin and execute it.

 ## Adding your own language